An Age of Bulldozers?

 Builders and visionaries, not bulldozers and wrecking balls, are what we need now more than ever to safeguard our civilization's remarkable gains and strive for even greater ones.

 So where are they, these builders of a better future?
-Probably somewhere debauching themselves out of making history.
+Probably down some Youtube rabbit hole.

 Meanwhile, the bulldozers bulldoze, telling us we need to bring the whole rotten thing down.
 Be careful what you wish for.

 My fear is that some-when long after today, this golden age is already gone, gone, gone, and only the broken shards remain.
 Then our posterity will lament that we could have, should have, but in the end, didn't.